thealphadollar/revelare/_posts/2021-05-28-how-i-reduced-repeating-mistakes.md

 Once we have the medium setup, we can move to the next step.
 Whenever I realize I've done a mistake - could be self-realization or someone informing me - I note it as a new entry in the list as "what I should have done instead".
 If the mistake is contextual, I add a small nudge to remind ourselves of the situation as well.

 ![]({{ 'img/posts/how-i-reduced-repeating-mistakes/the_list.png' | relative_url }})
+*the current state of my learning/mistakes list on Trello*

 I've added a few examples in the following subsections to put forward exact texts that I write, though that is not the most important part.
 The important part is now reading the list every day (at any comfortable time) and taking note of the new habit we want to develop.